opencog/link-grammar/README.md

 -  Word-order flexibility (For Lithuanian, the following are desperately needed):
    *  Connectors with * direction, i.e. either left or right.
    *  Symmetric (commuting) version of &.
    *  DONE!
-The new symbols are ^ for commuting-& and $ to meaneither + or -.
+The new symbols are ^ for commuting-& and $ to mean either + or -.

    This still needs to be documented.